Anza-Borrego Desert: Pct Angelina spring to Grapevine Canyon

 At a 3 way crossing marked "Water/H2O" exit the PCT.

-The Cistern has plenty of water, but not recommended for drinking without filtering.
+The Cistern on private property has plenty of water, NOT recommended for drinking without filtering.

 How to get back: